 However, due to their high level of intelligence and need for socialisation and stimulation, they can suffer from separation anxiety if you leave them alone for extended periods.

-Ensure your German Shepherd always has something to do when you aren’t around.
+Ensure your German Shepherd always has something to do when you aren’t around, and that they are socialised early and often.

 This could be a positive or a negative, depending on how much you enjoy spending your free time with your pets.